ghostPSSD/GeneFreq/README.md

 # GeneFreq
-GeneFreq analyzes differences in gene frequencies between control and experimental genome groups.
+GeneFreq analyzes differences in gene frequencies between control and experimental 23andme genetic data files.
 It runs on Python.